M64GitHub/zig64/README.md

 ![Version](https://img.shields.io/badge/version-0.2.0-8a2be2?style=flat)
 ![Zig](https://img.shields.io/badge/Zig-0.14.0-orange?style=flat)

+# Commodore 64 MOS 6510 Emulator Core

-A **Commodore 64 MOS6510 emulator core** written in **Zig**, designed for accuracy, efficiency, and seamless integration into C64-based projects.
-This emulator delivers cycle-accurate execution, precise rasterbeam emulation for PAL and NTSC video synchronization, and SID register tracking.
-Designed for C64 software analysis and program execution, it ensures faithful reproduction of C64 behavior with high precision.
+A **Commodore 64 MOS 6510 emulator core** implemented in **Zig**, designed for precision, flexibility, and seamless integration into C64-focused projects.
+This emulator delivers cycle-accurate execution, detailed raster beam emulation for PAL and NTSC video synchronization, and SID register tracking, making it a robust foundation for C64 software analysis, execution, and development.

-It serves as the **computational core of a C64 system**, making it suitable for a range of applications, from testing and debugging C64 software to powering SID music playback engines like 🎧 [zigreSID](https://github.com/M64GitHub/zigreSID).
+Built as the **computational backbone** of a virtual C64 system, it supports a variety of applications—from analyzing and debugging C64 programs to serving as the engine for SID music hacking projects like 🎧 [zigreSID](https://github.com/M64GitHub/zigreSID).
+Leveraging Zig’s modern features, it provides a clean and extensible platform for accurately emulating C64 behavior.

 <br>

-## 🚀 Features
+## 🚀 Key Features
-- 🎮 **Fully Functional 6510 CPU Emulator** – Implements all legal `MOS 6502/6510` instructions and addressing modes with pinpoint accuracy.
+- 🎮 **Cycle-Accurate 6510 CPU Emulation**
+  Implements all documented MOS 6502/6510 instructions and addressing modes with exact timing and behavior, ensuring faithful program execution.
-- 🎞 **Video Synchronization** – Executes CPU cycles in perfect harmony with PAL or NTSC, featuring full `rasterbeam` emulation and precise `bad line` handling.
+- 🎞 **Video Synchronization**
+  Aligns CPU cycles with PAL and NTSC video timings, including full raster beam emulation and precise bad line handling for authentic raster interrupt behavior.
-- 🎵 **SID Register Modification Detection** – Tracks every write to SID registers, ideal for debugging and analyzing SID interactions.
+- 🎵 **SID Register Monitoring**
+  Tracks all writes to SID registers, enabling detailed analysis and debugging of audio interactions.
-- 💾 **Program Loading Support** – Seamlessly loads `.prg` files to run C64 programs like a real machine.
+- 💾 **Program Loading Capabilities**
+  Supports loading `.prg` files directly into memory, simplifying integration and execution of existing C64 programs and codebases.
+- 🛠 **Comprehensive Debugging Tools**
-- 🛠 **CPU Debugging** – Robust tools to inspect CPU registers, flags, memory, VIC state, and SID registers in real-time.
+  Provides detailed inspection of CPU registers, flags, memory, VIC-II state, and SID registers, with single-step and full-run capabilities for precise control.
-- 🔍 **Disassembler / Instruction Metadata Decoder** – Decodes 6502/6510 opcodes into human-readable mnemonics, enriched with metadata like size, instruction group, addressing mode, operand, operand-type, operand-size, access type (read/write), and more for seamless code tracing.
+- 🔍 **Robust Disassembler & Instruction Metadata**
+  Decodes 6502/6510 opcodes into human-readable mnemonics, enriched with metadata (instruction size, group, addressing mode, operand details: type, size, access), ideal for code tracing and analysis.
+- 🧪 **Testing C64 Programs with Zig**
+  Integrates seamlessly with Zig’s powerful testing infrastructure, enabling developers to write unit tests for C64 programs and verify emulator behavior with ease.

 <br>